Snowball-Wang/CS4_Challenge_Lab_Summary/source/cmu_15213/lab6-shlab.rst

     {
         /* 3 cases need to be considered here:
         * 1. the child terminates
-        * 2. the child was terminated by Ctrl-C
+        * 2. the child was terminated by ctrl-c
-        * 3. the child was stopped by a Ctrl-Z
+        * 3. the child was stopped by a ctrl-z
         */

         /* save error code */